 Part Two: So why a home-birth?

-October 8, 2009
+by Mrs. Smith on October 8, 2009

 Seeing that my trend was toward faster labors with each new baby, I (and everyone concerned) was planning for and expecting another fast delivery.
 I joked that I’d rather plan a homebirth than have baby that way accidentally… hahaha… but truly, I wassick of hospitals.
 Hospitals are for serious illnesses, injuries, and complications.
 And women who aren’t committed to avoiding epidurals at all costs.